 “When I stand on stage, I’m singing to God and thanking him for giving me everything I have.”

-Aled is best known as the choir boy who reached the UK top 5 in 1985 with ‘Walking in the Air’, the theme tune from the film The Snowman.
+Singer Aled Jones, MBE, is best known as the choir boy who reached number 5 in the UK singles chart in 1985 with ‘Walking in the Air’, the theme tune from the film The Snowman.
 As a musician he has been very successful with 29 albums and 11 singles to his career credit.
-He has sung for the rich and famous, including The Queen and Pope John Paul the Second.
-But despite his musical prowess, Aled is actually best known as the presenter of the long running TV series Songs of Praise.
+He has sung for the rich and famous, including HM Queen Elizabeth II and Pope John Paul II.
+But despite his musical prowess, Aled is probably best known as the presenter of the long running TV series Songs of Praise.
 He said,

 “It would be impossible for me to present Songs Of Praise if I were not a Christian.”

 Aled grew up in a Christian home and remembers that the family always went to church.
 His first grasp of the reality of God and the love of Jesus Christ was at Sunday School when he was just four years old.

 When he was nine, Aled became a chorister at Bangor Cathedral in North Wales, where he helped to lead worship.
 It was there he started to record albums.

 “It was a happy time for me.
 There’s nothing quite so rewarding as learning to sing a note so pure that it reverberates around God’s house.
 I still consider sacred choral music and especially hymns as the best music ever written.”